awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-gluecontext.md

 ```
 def getSink( connectionType : String,
-             options : JsonOptions,
+             connectionOptions : JsonOptions,
              transformationContext : String = ""
            ) : DataSink
 ```

 Creates a [DataSink](glue-etl-scala-apis-glue-datasink-class.md) that writes data to a destination like Amazon Simple Storage Service \(Amazon S3\), JDBC, or the AWS Glue Data Catalog\.
 + `connectionType` — The type of the connection\.
 See [Connection Types and Options for ETL in AWS Glue](aws-glue-programming-etl-connect.md)\.
-+ `options` — A string of JSON name\-value pairs that provide additional information to establish the connection with the data sink\.
++ `connectionOptions` — A string of JSON name\-value pairs that provide additional information to establish the connection with the data sink\.
 See [Connection Types and Options for ETL in AWS Glue](aws-glue-programming-etl-connect.md)\.
 + `transformationContext` — The transformation context that is associated with the sink to be used by job bookmarks\.
 Set to empty by default\.

 Returns the `DataSink`\.